Charlie had been missing for two days.

-The dogs barked and growled as they tried to press inward but they couldn’t reach her under the thick branches.
-They were too big.
-Jaws snatched and drooled, and low growls emanated from their throats.
+The dogs barked and growled as they tried to press inward, but they couldn’t reach her under the thick branches.
+Their jaws snatched and drooled, and low growls emanated from their throats.

-Smudge batted at the man, claws flexed and ready.
-She could smell the stink of his sweat and the cigarettes on his breath.
-The warmth of his breathing filled the space and stank.
+Smudge batted at the man, claws flexed.
+She could smell his sweat and the cigarettes on his breath.
+The warmth of his breathing filled the space with an ugly dark color and stank.

-“Here, kitty kitty,” he repeated, and she hissed and spat while he pulled.
+“Here, kitty kitty,” he repeated, and she hissed and spat while he picked her up.

 He held the empty cage in one hand and Smudge’s front leg in the other.
-They fought, him pulling and her trying to get away.
-She lunged forward, scratching with her back legs.
-Her front paw unstuck, and she flailed.
-She reached up and scratched against the side of his face.
+They fought as he tried to wrangle her into the metal cage.
+She lunged forward up his chest, scratching with her back legs, trying to ignore the thudding pain in her head.
+Her front paw unstuck from his jacket, and she flailed as she lost footing.
+He tried to hang onto her, but she scratched the side of his face under his eye.

 He cursed and let go.
 She fell to the ground and hit head first, unprepared for the drop.
-She stumbled, dizzy from the impact and the pain in her leg.
+She stumbled, dizzy from the pain of the potion and the pain in her leg.

-Smudge pulled herself up the sidewalk.
-Pain seared through her as she made her way back home, dragging her leg.
-Everything felt fuzzy.
+Smudge pulled herself up the sidewalk as fast as she could go.
+Pain seared through her mind and body as she made her way back home, dragging her leg.
+The pain rendered her delirious.
 She moved on, fearing the man’s wrath.